dward2/BME547/Assignments/final_image_processor.md

 * Provide any other services as needed for the client to perform its needed functions.

-**Note**: The GUI should only make requests to the server and should not make contact with the database.
+**Note**: The GUIs should only make requests to the server and should not make contact with the database.
 All database functions should be handled from the server.
 If the GUI needs to interact with the database, it should do it by making requests of the server.